gigaforge/FFRK-LabMem-SBTracker/README.md

 11. Restart the bot when prompted
 12. Restart your device/emulator when prompted
 13. Follow any on-screen instructions to install the certificate
+14. (Optional) If you want to see Japanese characters, change the font to MS Mincho.
+More information about displaying Japanese characters is give [here](#japanesetext)
-14. Launch FFRK
+15. Launch FFRK
-15. On the home screen (not title screen) auto-detect screen offsets `Alt+O` ('o' for offsets)
+16. On the home screen (not title screen) auto-detect screen offsets `Alt+O` ('o' for offsets)
-16. Start a lab or enter one in-progress
+17. Start a lab or enter one in-progress

 ## Basic Usage
-Extract all files from the .zip file to a folder
+Use the installer or extract all files from the .zip file to a folder

 Double-click `FFRK-LabMem.exe` it and it will run in the window.
 At any time as it is running you can press `D` to disable, `E` to enable, `Ctrl+X` to exit, and `H` to minimize to system tray.